k-t-to/ToxPOD/README.md

 | 10  | 9.45  |
 |...|...|

 After loading the data, a plot and table of the input data are shown.
+Data entries with Dose = 0 are removed.
 The doses will be transformed to log<sub>10</sub> scale.

 ### Analysis